bpetii/covid-tracker-react/README.md

 $ git checkout -b feat/new-feature
 ```

+When the feature is done, all test passed and all code is formatted correctly, you can create a pull request.

-When the feature is done be sure that the branch is up to date with master
+First be sure that the branch is up to date with master

 ```code
 $ git checkout master && git pull